New Jersey Domestic Violence Penalties

 Many states, including New Jersey, view domestic violence as a potentially serious crime.
 As a result, any individual facing a domestic violence charge should be aware of the potential penalties they could face, including fines and imprisonment.

 In many situations in New Jersey, domestic violence penalties may differ depending on the specific facts of the case.
 By understanding the law on domestic violence and the possible punishments, you may be able to better defend your rights in court.
-If you have further questions on your domestic violence case or would simply like help managing it, contact an experienced domestic violence attorney as soon as possible.Criminal Penalties for Domestic Violence in New Jersey
+If you have further questions on your domestic violence case or would simply like help managing it, call (732) 246-0888 experienced domestic violence attorney John B. Fabriele, III, LLC as soon as possible for a free case evaluation.Criminal Penalties for Domestic Violence in New Jersey

 New Jersey provides for a variety of civil and criminal penalties for those convicted of domestic violence.
 However, criminal charges may vary depending on the specific domestic violence accusations.
 Specific crimes that may be relevant in a domestic violence scenario include: